icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

    > Tool strip combo box slightly flickers when updating item list, e.g. 'Find Pattern' (bug #402).
    > Combo box cannot restore some corner-case cursor positions (bug #403).
    > Combo box text is compared case insensitively against item list, e.g. "aa" is changed to "AA"
-     if that is contained in the item list, e.g. the recent 'Send Text' or 'Find' items (bug #347).
+     if that is contained in the item list, e.g. the recent [Send Text] or 'Find' items (bug #347).
-   > Automatic completion for e.g. 'Send Text' is not feasible to implement (feature request #227).
+   > Automatic completion for e.g. [Send Text] is not feasible to implement (feature request #227).
    > Automatic horizontal scrolling of monitors is not feasible to implement (feature request #163).
    > Vertical scrolling of monitors while a lot of data is being transmitted and while items are
      selected may lead to a severe drop of the overall performance (related to bug #383).